Last Updated on September 27, 2022 by Andrew Shih

 #10: Always ask for references

-While the new seller may not be able to provide references, you should still ask and not making assumptions.
-It is also an excellent approach to start the communication with the seller.
+While the new seller may not be able to provide references, you should still ask and not make assumptions.
+It is also an excellent approach to start communication with the seller.
 If the seller gives you references, make sure you check out the work and determine if you like what you see.

 #11: Ask about licensing (if applicable)

 If you are setting up a website with a premium theme, ask if the theme includes a valid license.
 If the content writer provides you an article with a picture, ask where the source of the image and keep the record.
 You want to avoid dealing with licensing and copyright issues later on.